notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 Ulwick's work on Opportunity-Driven Innovation (ODI) is based on the idea that customers mainly pay to get a _job-to-be-done_.
 This means people do not actually care about tools, features or specs, what they care about is achieving a goal (this is nicely explained by Prof. Clayton Christensen in <a href="https://www.youtube.com/watch?v=Q63PZR7mG70" target=_blank>this video</a>).
 If a product of service helps customers to achieve the goal (to get a job done), they will pay for it.
 According to Ulwick, deeply understanding the customers' _job-to-be-done_ is necessary to predict whether customers will be willing to pay for a product.
 The ODI framework is a systematic approach towards analyzing jobs-to-be-done to decide whether to invest on a certain design space, and how to prioritize such investment.

-(Understanding the job-to-be-done for a specific product or market requires a whole research process outside of the scopr of the article.)
+Understanding the job-to-be-done for a specific product or market requires a whole research process that is outside of the scope of the article.

-### What is the Opportunity Score?
+## The Opportunity Score

  The main metric used in the ODI framework is the Opportunity Score.
 This is the result of an <a href="https://en.wikipedia.org/wiki/Gap_analysis" target=_blank>analysis of the gap</a> between the importance that customers assign to the expected outcomes of a job-to-be-done, and how satisfied they are with their current solutions.

-Once a job-to-be-done has been understood, it should be broken down the into smaller job steps, and for each step, a series of _outcomes_ (as expected or desired by customers) should be defined.
+Once a job-to-be-done has been defined, it should be broken down the into smaller job steps, and for each step, a series of _outcomes_ (as expected or desired by customers) should be enunciated.
 For instance, a job-to-be-done could be:

   Listening to music.